An Adelaide to Perth road trip is one of the most interesting drives you can do in Australia.

 Once you reach Nannup you have a decision to make, You can either continue on towards Busselton or you can head to the coast and check out places such as Augusta and Margaret River.

-Margaret River has some incredible beaches and if you want to do some whale watching, this is the place to go.
-There are also a number of wineries close by if you want to check them out too!
+Margaret River has some incredible beaches and if you want to do some whale watching, this is the place to go to see southern right whales.
+There are also a number of wineries close by if you want to check them out and do some wine tasting!

 From here the drive to Busselton isn’t long.
 You will once again be presented with picturesque beaches and gorgeous scenery.
 Plus, at 1841 metres long, you will be able to check out the longest jetty in Australia!